MGWR Class D: History

 The D class were originally built as s between 1873 and 1887.
-The first batch of 12 were built by Neilson and Company of Glasgow in 1873 and a further batch of 5 by Dübs and Company of Glasgow in 1876.
+The first batch of 12 were built by Neilson & Company of Glasgow in 1873 and a further batch of 5 by Dübs & Company of Glasgow in 1876.
 The class took on all but the heaviest passenger duties becoming the standard passenger locomotive of their era.
-They were joined by a batch of six built by Beyer, Peacock and Company, Manchester in 1880–1881 and four were built by Kitson & Co. of Leeds in 1884.
+They were joined by a batch of six built by Beyer, Peacock & Company, Manchester in 1880–1881 and four were built by Kitson & Company of Leeds in 1884.
 MGWR's own Broadstone Works built twelve between 1883 and 1887.
 Although Broadstone Works has been extended 1877 the reason that ten were subcontracted externally was due to Broadstone working to capacity at the time.